panamartya/data_structures_and_algorithms_using_javascript/README.md

 data_structures_and_algorithms_using_javascript
 ===============================================

-This is the example code than accompanies Data Structures and Algorithms with JavaScript by Michael McMillan (9781449364939).
+This is the example code that accompanies Data Structures and Algorithms with JavaScript by Michael McMillan (9781449364939).

-Click the Download Zip button to the right to download example code.
+Click the Download Zip button to the right to download the example code.

 Visit the catalog page [here](http://shop.oreilly.com/product/0636920029557.do).